 Dietary & Lifestyle advice

-It is often that changes in child's diet can make a huge difference in how they feel.
-With some conditions Kate asks to cut out some foods for the duration of treatment
+It is very common that simple changes in child's diet can make a huge difference in how they feel.
+With some conditions I would ask to cut out some foods for the duration of treatment

 Very often adjusting child's sleep routine, or regularity of meals can have a tremendous difference.
 With some children, introducing some regular exercise or on the other spectrum, reducing the overload may help.